SAP/ui5-typescript/docs/why.md

 # Why UI5-TypeScript?

-This document lists the main potential benefits for the UI5-TypeScript project and how it could benefit the UI5 eco-system in general.
+This document lists the main potential benefits for the UI5-TypeScript project and how it benefits the UI5 eco-system in general.

 ## Short Version

-- Better Integrating SAP UI5 and the **modern** JavaScript eco-system.
+- Better Integrating SAPUI5 and the **modern** JavaScript eco-system.

   - **Editor Tooling** & Functionality.